matfish2/craft-optimum/README.md

 E.g `?optimum=wideBanner` or `?optimum=original`.
 The plugin will disregard the parameter if the value does not correspond to one of the variants.

 #### Appendix: How to Set a Custom Dimension in GA4
-The last piece of the puzzle is telling GA4 to aggregate the events sent from your site into a custom dimension.
+This section assumes you are using the default `ga4` tracking platform.
+For other platforms, please refer to the instructions for your specific tracking platform.

 1. Open GA for your property and go to **Configure->Custom Definitions**
 2. Click on the **Create custom dimensions** button
 3. In the modal fill in the following details: